Brown, faux-brick tiles spread along the walls from Harry’s hip. Smudged, cream-painted plaster stretched up to a stark-white, cobweb-dusted ceiling.

 Harry swallowed hard and wiped the sweat off his palms onto his jeans.
 His pulse raced and his heart hammered against his ribs.
 ‘Sounds like a good idea, I suppose.’

-‘Why didn’t you try to speak to me after the Yule Ball?’
+‘Why did you not try to speak to me after the Yule Ball?’

 A small flicker of emotion passed through Fleur’s eyes.
-‘It wasn’t my allure.’
+‘It was not my magic.’

 ‘You called me beautiful.’
 Fleur’s lips drew a little closer to his.
 Her eyes shone with mirth just a finger’s length from his.
 ‘I remember.’

 Why do I get the feeling she knows something I don’t?
-Harry tried to take a deep breath, got a mouthful of sweet, sharp burnt holly, then closed his lips and held his breath.
+Harry tried to take a deep breath, got a mouthful of sweet, sharp marzipan and burnt holly, and closed his lips and held his breath.

 ‘You used your charm on me,’ he said.
 ‘It worked, then you kissed me and left.’